Xu Geyang: Career

-2016: Became a singer
+2016: Singing Career

 Sing!
 China

 In July 2016, Xu Geyang became a singer.
 She competed in Sing!
 China and joined Wang Feng's team.
 She passed the fighting rounds easily.
 In the cross-fighting round, she defeated Yu Tian (from Jay Chou's team) with a score of 35 to 16, and advanced to the semifinals.
 In the semifinals, she received the third highest score, 88.36, and advanced to the Top 6.
 In the finals, she won runner-up in Wang Feng's team and fourth place overall.
 During the competition, Xu Geyang was the most popular contestant with the public based on Chinese online polls.